2020 MLB Division Odds Tracker

 |Team||NL Central Titles Since 1994||Last NL Central Title|

 Three different teams have won the NL Central the past three years: Cubs (2017), Brewers (2018), and Cardinals (2019).

 Feb.
 14: LAD opened as a -900 favorite.
 They have won seven in a row and show no signs of slowing down.

 NL West Divisional Odds

 |Los Angeles Dodgers||-900|

 NL West Trends

 |Team||NL West Titles Since 1994||Last NL West Title|

 |San Francisco Giants||5||2012|

-The Dodgers continued their reign in 2018 by winning their sixth straight NL West title.
+The Dodgers continued their reign in 2019 by winning their seventh straight NL West title.
 It’s an impressive streak, but it has yet to lead to a World Series championship, as Los Angeles has repeatedly come up short in the postseason.